MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ReportingCriticalFailureTimeOut

-Specifies 10080 as the number of minutes before a detection in the critically failed state changes to the additional action state or the cleared state.
-You don't need to specify a value with this switch.
+Specifies 10080 as the number of minutes that Windows Defender waits before reporting a critical failure (detections in the critically failed state change to the additional action state or the cleared state).

 **Tip**: This switch works only if the current value of the ReportingCriticalFailureTimeOut property isn't 10080.
 If the value is already 10080, this switch does nothing.